iaco-me/iaco-me/_pages/mini/e-rotaract.md

-             "Information/data/files are organized and centralized", "20 encounters per year: 10 meetings, 10 events (projects, partnerships...)", "Meetings the 1st Sunday of every month (exxcept for January and August)", "Minimum attendance of members: 6 meetings, 4 events", "If member has no minimum attendance, must pay a fine", "Member cannot vote if absent at 2 (or more) of previous 4 meetings (= 3/5)", "Maximum of 2 (or 3) encounters per month", "Meetings always on sundays, with time between 16:30 and 19:30 (UTC)", "Learn about CNV (1h)", "Talk turns (organized meeting)"]
+             "Information/data/files are organized and centralized", "20 encounters per year: 10 meetings, 10 events (projects, partnerships...)", "Meetings the 1st Sunday of every month (exxcept for January and August)", "Minimum attendance of members: 6 meetings, 4 events", "If member has no minimum attendance, must pay a fine", "Member cannot vote if absent at 2 (or more) of previous 4 meetings (= 3/5)", "Maximum of 2 (or 3) encounters per month", "Meetings always on sundays, with time between 16:30 and 19:30 (UTC)", "Learn about CNV (1h)", "Talk turns (organized meeting)", "Learn about 'nonviolent communication' before become member", "Create a method for meetings to avoid interrupting each other, e.g. speaking turns, so everyone is listened"] .sort()
-            .sort()
             .map(i => "<li class='i-v bg-orange' style='margin: 5px 8px;'><a><p class='title' style='margin: 10px; cursor: pointer;'>" + i + "</p></a></li>")
             .join("");